Maui Nui Canoe Race Rules

 MASTERS 40+ – Shall consist of not less than and not more than 9men or 10 women paddlers who must be at least 40 years of age on race day.
 Proof of age is required.

-MASTERS 50 + -Shall consist of not less than and not more than 12 paddlers who must be at least 50 years of age on race day.
-Proof of age is required.
+MIXED -Shall consist of not less than 9 and not more than 12 paddlers who must be at

 D. Paddlers Eligibility

-The final selected race crew will consist of 9 men or 10 female paddlers in Open & Masters 40+, and 12 men or female paddlers in Senior Masters 50+.
+The final selected race crew will consist of 9 men or 10 female paddlers in Open & Masters 40+, and 12 (6)men and (6) female paddlers in mixed.
 Minimum age must be not less than 18 years of age as of the day of the race.
-The final entry form must be submitted no later than 5pm on Thursday, October 20, 2011.
+The final entry form must be submitted no later than 5pm on date specified

 1. It is the entrant’s responsibility to see that their paddlers are physically fit and capable of participating in this event.

 2. All crew members must be able to swim.

 3. All paddlers, coaches, escort/auxiliary boat operators, crew and passengers must sign designated liability and publicity waivers.

 4. Each entry may participate in promotional activities and photos the day of the event and possibly for one month following the event.
 Any requests will be coordinated through the sponsor and their communications or public relations agent.